wences-sanchez/Knowledge-Base/pages/Apache2 Does Not Run on IPv4 Tcp Port (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How can you check if a port is open (or not) in a Linux machine for a specific tool (e.g. apache)? #card
+	- How can you check if a port is open (or not) in a Linux machine for a specific tool (e.g. apache)? #car
 		- woodpecker ~ # netstat -anp |grep apache
 	- -